DataDog/documentation/content/logs/explore.md

 ---

 <div class="alert alert-info">
-Datadog's log management is currently in private beta.
-If you would like to apply for it, please fill out <a href="https://www.datadoghq.com/log-management/">this form</a>.
+Datadog's Logs is currently available via private beta.
+You can apply for inclusion in the beta via <a href="https://www.datadoghq.com/log-management/">this form</a>.
 </div>

 ## Overview

 The Logs explorer is your home base for troubleshooting and exploration: